apmuthu/FA24extensions/Extensions/zen_import/readme.txt

 3. FrontAccounting -> Banking and General Ledger -> Import Zen Cart Orders

-   Click on button -> Create Table
+   Click on the link 'Configuration'

    Fill in details for connecting to the Zen Cart databases -> Update Mysql

 4. BEFORE IMPORTING

    Your inventory must be present in FrontAccounting before you can import orders, and the inventory numbers must match the product numbers of your Zen Cart products.

 5. Customer Import must be done before Order Import

    Customer Import and Order Import will import data from the Zen Cart database and record the last customer number and order number imported.

    Your FrontAccounting inventory must correspond to your Zen Cart items before importing orders.

 ----------------------------------------------------------